flawsv/apb/README.md

 </details>

-### Mission stages only (Vanilla localization)
+## Mission stages only (Vanilla localization)
 This is for those who want to keep the game's vanilla localization but want to see the mission stages in the description box which is normally present in any of the full localization variants.
-Simply only copy this and follow the rest of the steps for the APB.exe shortcut creation like you would with the full localization.

-***You are free to edit this localization as you desire for personal use, however if you wish to build your own and use mine as a base and distribute it publicly, please credit me for making the base for it.***
+>[!IMPORTANT]
+>These addons work with any localization.
+Make sure to only apply these AFTER you've applied your desired localization otherwise these addons will be overwritten.
+Even if you only use addons, you still need to add the `-language=1031` launch argument to your APB.exe desktop shortcut's `Target` field.

-# FPS Unlock + DTS + GC
+# FPS Unlock + Login Screen + DTS + GC
-This does a few things all at once (+/- 32GB RAM):
+This does a bunch of things all at once (+/- 32GB RAM):
-- Uncaps your fps to infinite.
+- Uncaps your FPS to infinite.
 - Disabled Texture Streaming (DTS) - Universal FPS boost without any loss of graphics quality.
-- Changes the "Smooth Frame Rate" setting in the in-game Video options to cap your fps at 128 which is the highest you can go without your character randomly sliding.
-Useful for precision weapons such as the HVR.
+- Changes the "Smooth Frame Rate" setting in the in-game Video options to cap your fps at 128 which is the highest you can go without your character sliding.
+- Black Login Screen - Changes the login screen and character select screen to a black background with no music and makes the game load faster.
+- Bloom - Removes all graphical effects of bloom except for the blurry, transparent background when you open your inventory/loadout menu.
+Keeping Bloom enabled in the settings is recommended.
-- Garbage Collection (GC) - Additional feature which turns off GC, which will completely eliminate the stutters that occur every 60 seconds.
+- Garbage Collection (GC) Removal - Additional feature which turns off GC, which will completely eliminate the stutters that occur every 60 seconds.

 > [!CAUTION]
-> Removing GC will prevent you from using any customization kiosks in the Social district.
-Swapping between "DTS only" and DTS + GC is the only way to customize your character currently if you wish to keep GC off.
+> Using the 'No GC' variant will prevent you from using any customization kiosks in the Social district.
+Swapping between 'DTS only' and 'DTS + No GC' is the only way to customize your character currently if you wish to keep GC off.
 You have to restart the game every time you swap them.
-For casual players who only wish to uncap their FPS and gain a performance boost, simply use "DTS only".
+For those who only wish to uncap their FPS and gain a performance boost, simply use 'DTS only'.

+> [!NOTE]
+> **If you wish to undo some of the individual changes I've made, please refer to the [file changes breakdown](https://github.com/flawsv/apb/blob/main/filechangesbreakdown.md#file-changes-breakdown) document and edit the settings to your liking.**

 # Muzzle Flash + Ragdolls
-Both of these entirely different configs are located within the same file (`DefaultGame.ini`) and so I've added multiple variants to pick from.

 ### Muzzle Flash
 Turn off/on the weapon muzzle flash and bullet casings.